learn-co-curriculum/dsc-researching-html-elements/README.md

 ## Compare Multiple Resources To Find The Best Source

-If you go back to the search results, you'll see that the first result in this case is `W3schools`.
+If you go back to the search results, you'll see that the first result, in this case, is `W3schools`.
 A site, like W3schools, for example, can be used as an additional resource for garnering understanding.
 It even includes interactive examples, creating a sandbox environment for experimentation.